 Past student research has covered the sociological issues of female sportscasters in the athletics industry, biological processes among a community of phytoplankton in California, and the economic complexities of China’s rivalry with America as a global superpower.
 Students are guaranteed the opportunity to sink their teeth into any topic within any discipline.

 Many Flagler professors create innovative “Community Integrated Education” projects for their students that bring the energies of the classroom out into the world.
 From the humanities to foreign languages to the natural sciences, Flagler students are able to better the community while also fulfilling their educational mission.

 Flagler College instills in its students global leadership, and through a vast range of off-campus program options, students have opportunities to immerse themselves in the many cultures that lie far beyond the college’s walls.
 Studying abroad pushes students to have a deeper understanding of the world as they merge firsthand cultural experiences in with their academic work.

 Students can study abroad independently, through an exchange with one of the college’s partner universities or through a Flagler faculty-led program.
-To date, there are seven approved faculty-led programs — to Russia, Cuba, Vietnam, Italy, Spain, Germany and New York City (a “study away” program), and several more are in progress.
+Past locations have included Russia, Cuba, Vietnam, Italy, Spain, Germany, and New York City (a “study away” program).
 These programs offer courses with credits that transfer and fulfill degree requirements.